fleipold/themedoc/README.md

 * Theme consists of
     + command line options for pandoc
     + template variables for pandoc
-    + a snippet inclusion mechanism
+    + a snippet inclusion mechanism (that also support templating)
     + bundled resources
 * Parameterisation via the command line

 # Philosophy

-Pandoc is a very powerful and flexible text conversion tool.
 One of its primary usecases is to render pandoc markdown into various formats, such as pdf and different flavours of html.
 The output can be customised in various ways: